yolorollo/docs/README.md

 $ make bootstrap FLUSH_ARGS='--no-input'
 ```

-This command builds the `app` container, installs dependencies, performs database migrations and compiles translations.
+This command builds the `app-dev` and `frontend-dev` containers, installs dependencies, performs database migrations and compiles translations.
 It's a good idea to use this command each time you are pulling code from the project repository to avoid dependency-related or migration-related issues.

 Your Docker services should now be up and running 🎉